prashantpawar/sol-unit/README.md

 ##### Methods started

-id: `'methodsStarted'` - The test methods in the current contract are being run.
+id: `'methodsStarted'` - The test methods in the current contract are about to be run.

-callback params: `funcs` - A list of all the test functions that was discovered in the current contract, and will be run.
+callback params: `methodNames` - A list of all the test functions that was discovered in the current contract, and will be run.

 ##### Methods done

+id: `'methodsDone'` - The methods are done.

+callback params: `error`, `results` - the combined test-results.

+##### Method started

+id: `'methodStarted'` - A test method in the current contract are being run.

+callback params: `methodName` - The name of the method.

+##### Method done

-id: `'methodsDone'` - The methods are done and the results (or errors) are in.
+id: `'methodDone'` - The method is done and the results are in.

-callback params: `error`, `stats` - the test results.
+callback params: `results` - the test results.

-**NOTE: The final stats object is still a WIP.
-It will contain a lot more useful information about each test.**

 ![sol_unit_diag.png](https://github.com/androlo/sol-unit/blob/master/resources/docs/sol_unit_diag.png "SolUnit structure")